 Watershed Report Cards

-A watershed report card is a management and evaluation tool that allows conservation authorities and their partners to better target programs and measure environmental change.
+A watershed report card is a management and evaluation tool that allows conservation authorities and their partners to track and report on watershed conditions across Ontario.

-The watershed report cards are a useful method to deliver a vast amount of technical information in a readily-understandable and interesting way.
-Municipalities, agencies, and other stakeholders can use the outcomes of the report cards to assist their programs.
+The watershed report cards are a useful method to deliver a vast amount of technical information in a user-friendly and visually interesting way.
+Municipalities, agencies, and other stakeholders can use the results of the report cards to inform their programs.

-Watershed report cards are designed to be an ongoing product and will be updated once every five years.
-Conservation authorities throughout the province can continue to provide information and updates on issues and conditions in many other ways in between report cards.
+Watershed report cards will be ongoing, with updates every five years.
+Conservation authorities throughout the province can continue to provide information and updates on issues and conditions in other ways in between report cards.

 Why Monitor Ontario’s Watersheds?